-Financial aid is disbursed directly to the student's ISU student account approximately 10 days before the start of the semester.
+Financial aid is disbursed directly to the student's ISU student account approximately one week before the start of the semester.
 Refunds are issued 1-2 days after the aid disburses to the student account.

 Aid based on the student's enrollment status at the time of disbursement.
 If a student drops courses after financial aid is disbursed, the award amount may be reduced.
 View award amounts on the MyISU Portal under Student Self-Service, then "Award By Aid Year."

 Log onto the MyISU Portal using your Sycamore username and password, and verify that you have been offered student loans by viewing "Award by Aid Year" from the "View Financial Aid" menu.
 If you are eligible, you should see an award offer listed.
 Then, complete the following steps: